iahsanujunda/iahsanujunda.github.io/source/_posts/Intuition-to-Recommender-System-for-Implicit-Feedback-Dataset.md

 ## Going from Matrix Representation to Making Recommendation

 In order to make a recommendation, we are going to decompose our original matrix $R$ in order to learn what kind pattern represented by our observed rating.
-Basically we are going to breakdown our $R$ matrix into several smaller matrices that will represent the pattern of the original $R$.
+Basically we are going to breakdown our $R$ matrix into several smaller matrices that will each represent a pattern to build the original $R$.

 One popular way to do this is by using technique Singular Value Decomposition (SVD).
 SVD decomposes our original observation matrix $R$ into three matrices.

 <div style="text-align: center;">
 $$